How to summarize

 say the same thing in fewer words

-1. A summary – or précis – is a shorter version of a longer piece of writing.
-Knowing how to summarize means capturing all the most important parts of the original, and expressing them in a shorter space.
+1. A summary is a shorter version of a longer piece of writing.
+Summarizing means capturing all the most important parts of the original, and expressing them in a shorter space.
 The shorter space could be a lot shorter.

-2. Summarizing exercises are usually set to test your understanding of the original, and your ability to re-state its main purpose.
+3. In academic writing, summarizing exercises are often set to test your understanding of the original, and your ability to re-state its main purpose.

 ‘At a typical football match we are likely to see players committing deliberate fouls, often behind the referee’s back.
 They might try to take a throw-in or a free kick from an incorrect but more advantageous positions in defiance of the clearly stated rules of the game.
 They sometimes challenge the rulings of the referee or linesmen in an offensive way which often deserves exemplary punishment or even sending off.
 No wonder spectators fight amongst themselves, damage stadiums, or take the law into their own hands by invading the pitch in the hope of affecting the outcome of the match.’
 [100 words]

 Unsportsmanklike behaviour by footballers may cause hooliganism among spectators.
 [9 words]

 Improve your writing skills – now!
 Improve your English and your communication skills.
 Learn how to write with clarity and style.
 Choose the most effective vocabulary.
 Make every word count with clear grammar and punctuation.
 This eBook will show you how to write effective sentences and paragraphs, plus how to structure your writing.
 Overcome writer’s […]

 Some extra tips

 Even though notes are only for your own use, they will be more effective if they are recorded clearly and neatly.
 Good layout will help you to recall and assess material more readily.
 If in doubt use the following general guidelines.